 To use Lambda services, you need to make a plan that will be “pay as you use.”
 This means you’ll need to pay only for what you are using.

 AWS Lambda also helps developers scale the applications by running the required codes whenever someone triggers.

 - You need to write or paste a code in the code editor.

-- Now, you need to set-up the code which is needed to be triggered by other AWS services or in-app activities.
+- Now, you need to set up the code that needs to be triggered by other AWS services or in-app activities.